 So, you’ve finally met the woman or man of your dreams.
 Now, it seems the next logical step is to get married.
 After all, you’re in love, and that’s all you need to handle whatever curves life may throw your way.
 You will handle it together because it seems fun and exciting.
 However, with so many people divorcing these days (60% of all marriages end in divorce), it’s more important than ever to take the time to consider whether you are truly ready to devote yourself to a life-long commitment.
+You may think that you are ready for marriage, but once you start living your life as a married couple, this could all change.
+And you actually find that it is not working and it could be time to potentially consider looking into a DIVORCE ATTORNEY to help put an end to your marriage.
+No one wants to live an unhappy life, so make sure that you consider all factors before even considering marriage so that you never need to get a divorce.
 I don’t know about you, but I don’t want to be married for better or for worse— no way.
 And what does that mean anyway?
 And if you are a gold digger, do you stay married for richer or for poorer?
 LOL and SMH!
 Gold diggers will put up with a lot of crap but being broke is not one of them!
 Gold diggers will stay no matter what.
 They will put up with your cheating, alcoholism, excessive spending and other bad habits.
 As long as your money is long, they will stay.

 People spend so much time and money planning for that special day — the day of their wedding.
 But what about planning for the actual marriage, which is meant to last the rest of your life?
 As you would with any long-term commitment, marriage is something that you should plan for.
 So before you take the plunge, take the time to consider some things that could have an effect on your level of happiness.
 Marriage wreckers will always be present…temptation, greed, etc. check out http://www.cnn.com/2009/LIVING/personal/06/25/h.keep.marriage.healthy/ to find out how to deal with the inevitable.
 BUT FIRST CHECK OUT THIS LIST WHICH WILL CERTAINLY ENLIGHTEN!